-A successful P3 arrangement allocates risk in an optimal manner that is acceptable to the public agencies and private entities alike.
+A successful P3 arrangement allocates risk in an optimal manner that is acceptable to the public agencies and private sector entities alike.
 Each risk is allocated to the party best suited to manage or mitigate it.

-Optimal risk allocation can be graphically represented as the area that is within the acceptance level of both parties (see figure 5).
+Graphically, the optimal risk allocation can be represented as the area that is within the acceptance level of both parties (see Figure 5-1).
 This area forms the boundaries for the negotiations of P3 agreements.
-Public agencies strive to ensure that this optimal allocation is achieved at the lowest possible cost for taxpayers, whereas private sector entities attempt to maximize their returns within the acceptable boundaries.
-Under an optimal risk allocation scheme, risks are generally allocated (as shown in table 6), which shows how risk allocation differs for DBFOM projects relative to conventional procurement (DBB) and DB.
-Note that there is a significant level of detail not shown in table 6.
-For example, even though it is a starting point to transfer all permit risk to the private sector under a P3, it is often a more complex risk allocation in practice: The public sector takes on the risk of the initial permits, but the private sector takes on the risk of any permit amendments associated with detailed design.
+Public agencies strive to ensure that this optimal allocation is achieved at the lowest possible cost for taxpayers, while private sector entities attempt to maximize their returns within the acceptable boundaries.
+Under an optimal risk allocation scheme, risks are generally allocated as shown in Table 5-1, which shows how risk allocation differs for DBFOM projects relative to conventional procurement (Design-Bid-Build) and Design-Build.
+Note that there is a significant level of detail not shown in this table.
+For example, even though it is a starting point to transfer all permit risk to the private sector under a P3, it is often a more complex risk allocation in practice - the public sector takes on the risk of the initial permits, but the private sector takes on the risk of any permit amendments associated with detailed design.